Kazakh language

 Like other Turkic languages, Kazakh is an agglutinative language and employs vowel harmony.
 Kazakh builds words by adding suffixes one after another to the word stem, with each suffix expressing only one unique meaning and following a fixed sequence.
-Ethnologue recognizes three mutually intelligible dialect groups: Northeastern Kazakh—the most widely spoken variety, which also serves as the basis for the official language—Southern Kazakh, and Western Kazakh.
-The language shares a degree of mutual intelligibility with the closely related Karakalpak language while its Western dialects maintain limited mutual intelligibility with the Altai languages.
+Ethnologue recognises three mutually intelligible dialect groups: North-Eastern Kazakh—the most widely spoken variety, which also serves as the basis for the official language—Southern Kazakh, and Western Kazakh.
+The language shares a degree of mutual intelligibility with the closely related Karakalpak language, while its Western dialects maintain limited mutual intelligibility with the Altai languages.

-In October 2017, Kazakh president Nursultan Nazarbayev decreed that the writing system would change from using Cyrillic to Latin script by 2025.
-The proposed Latin alphabet has been revised several times and as of January 2021 is close to the inventory of the Turkish alphabet, though lacking the letters C and Ç and having four additional letters: Ä, Ñ, Q and Ū (though other letters such as Y have different values in the two languages).
+In October 2017, the then president, Nursultan Nazarbayev, decreed that the writing system would change from Cyrillic to Latin script by 2025.
+The proposed Latin alphabet has been revised several times and, as of January 2021, is close to the inventory of the Turkish alphabet, though it lacks the letters C and Ç and has four additional letters: Ä, Ñ, Q, and Ū (though other letters, such as Y, have different values in the two languages).
 It is scheduled to be phased in from 2023 to 2031.
 Over one million Kazakh speakers in Xinjiang use a modified version of the Perso-Arabic script for writing.

 Geographic distribution

-Speakers of Kazakh are spread over a vast territory from the Tian Shan to the western shore of the Caspian Sea.
+Speakers of Kazakh are spread over a vast territory, from the Tian Shan to the western shore of the Caspian Sea.
 Kazakh is the official state language of Kazakhstan, with nearly 10 million speakers (based on information from the CIA World Factbook on population and proportion of Kazakh speakers).

 In China, nearly two million ethnic Kazakhs and Kazakh speakers reside in the Ili Kazakh Autonomous Prefecture of Xinjiang.